kamui-fin/clov-log/README.md

-# Linux Zone
+# Ayu Blog Template

-A comfy ayu-themed blog about Linux, open-source, programming, and more.
-Built with Next JS + Tailwind CSS and utilizes MDX for the data.
-This allows for a combination of React and Markdown.
-All blog articles are store in this git repositories, so community contributions are welcome as well.
+A comfy ayu-themed blog template built with Next JS + Tailwind CSS and utilizes MDX for the data, allowing for a combination of React and Markdown.
+All blog articles can be contributed through git.